sdparekh/zUMIs/README.md

 -	-Q  <umibasequal>        : Minimum base quality required for molecular barcode to be accepted.
 Default: 20.
 -	-p  <processors>         : Number of processors to use.
 Default: 1
 -	-s  <strandedness>	 : Is the library stranded?
 0 = unstranded, 1 = positively stranded, 2 = negatively stranded Default: 0
--	-b  <Barcodes>           : Either number of cell/sample barcodes to output (in case of Drop-seq - e.g. 100) or defined barcodes as a text file (e.g. ATGCCAAT).
-Default: 100. -The text file should contain just one column with a list of barcodes without headers and without sample names.
+-	-b  <Barcodes>           : Either number of cell/sample barcodes to output (e.g. 100) or defined barcodes as a text file (e.g. ATGCCAAT).
+Default: Automatic detection of relevant barcodes.
+Note: The text file should contain just one column with a list of barcodes without headers and without sample names.
 -	-d  <downsampling>	 : Number of reads to downsample to.
 Barcodes with less than <d> will not be reported.
-0 means no downsampling.
+0 means adaptive downsampling.
 Default: 0.
 -	-x  <STARparams>	 : Additional STAR mapping parameters.
 Optional. e.g. "--limitOutSJcollapsed 2000000 --limitSjdbInsertNsj 2000000 --quantMode TranscriptomeSAM".
 This pipeline works based on one hit per read.
 Therefore, please do not report more multimapping hits.
 Default: "".

 ### Program paths
 -	-o  <outputdir>          : Where to write output bam.
 Default: working directory.
 -	-R  <isSLURM>		 : Do you have "SLURM" workload manger? yes/no. Default: no.
+-	-S  <isStats>		 : Do you want to produce summary stats? yes/no. Default: yes.
 -	-e  <STAR-executable>	 : path to STAR executable in your system.
 Default: STAR
 -	-t  <samtools-executable>: path to samtools executable in your system.
 Default: samtools
 -	-i  <zUMIs-dir>   	 : Directory containing zUMIs scripts.
 Default: path to this script.
+-	-w  <whichStage>   	 : Start zUMIs from <-w TEXT> stage.
+Possible TEXT(Filtering, Mapping, Counting, Summarising).
+Default: Filtering.
+Make sure to give the same <outputdir> (-o) and <StudyName> (-n) if you start from the middle stage. zUMIs has a defined directory structure.

+### STRT-seq mode
+-	-y  <STRT-seq>		 : Do you have STRT-seq data? yes/no Default: no.
+-	-F  <BarcodeRead2 fastq> : In case dual index is used, provide the second cell barcode index read <-F> here.
+Default: NA.
+-	-C  <XC2 baserange> 	 : Base range for cell/sample barcode in -F Barcode read(e.g. 1-5).
+Required.
+-	-j  <BaseTrim>		 : <-j INT> fixed number of bases(G) will be trimmed between UMI and cDNA read for STRT-seq.
+Default: 3.

 ## Preparing STAR index for mapping

 Please refer to the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)!

 It is not necessary to generate the genome index with specific overhang and splice-site reference, zUMIs passes the GTF file to STAR while mapping to insert junctions on the fly.
+If you have spike-ins in your dataset, they can either be added in the genome and indexed or add on the fly while mapping by giving -x "--genomeFastaFiles spikes.fasta".

 Here is an example: